-Between 2020 and 2021, 82% of marketers have decided to increase or maintain the budget allocated to Influencer Marketing.
+In 2023, 90% of marketers have decided to increase or maintain the budget allocated to Influencer Marketing.
 The growing share of these budgets therefore requires recruitment and the search for expert influencer profiles is increasing rapidly.
 There is currently no specific training for this position, which is constantly evolving due to the speed at which practices are changing.
 Here are some of the skills and qualities required to successfully carry out Influencer Marketing Management missions.

 The skills required to be a successful Influencer Marketing Manager